Select Page

 Sending messages without verifying that the person on the other end is listening

-A deputy stationed in a location that had no coverage for his two way or cell.
+A deputy stationed in a location that had no coverage for his two way radio or cell phone.

-A stadium where the security center was located underground, with no coverage for law enforcement radios
+A large facility such as a stadium where the security center was located underground, with no coverage for law enforcement radios

 On most of the ham boards there are questions about what frequency, tone squelch, which antenna, how to get more range, etc.